LegalBlockproject/LegalBlock-CFTC-Response/legalblock-cftc-response.md

 A related effort aimed at Plasma EVM-support, introduced as “Plasma Leap” by Johann Barbie on ethresear.ch in September 2018 and in active development by LeapDAO, seeks to resolve these issues for “Dapps to leap onto Plasma” by breaking smart contracts into smaller programs called spending conditions and into single state objects with clearly defined owners.

 There are over 100 Plasma-related topics being actively discussed on ethresear.ch, and LearnPlasma.org provides comprehensive summaries of current research and implementations.
 Further, and for more practical reference, Plasma.Group provides provides resources to launch test plasma chains and transactions.

-Governance
+## Governance

-13. How is the governance of the Ethereum Network similar to and different from the governance of the Bitcoin network?
+**13. How is the governance of the Ethereum Network similar to and different from the governance of the Bitcoin network**

 Governance in a blockchain context refers specifically to the process of maintaining and updating the software.
 This includes the protocol modification, deliberation and ultimate decision-making process.
 Governance processes here not only depend on the architecture of the network (i.e., public/private, permissioned/permissionless), but also on the general purpose of the project and the underlying ideology that motivates network participants.